camunda-academy/academy-ilt-preparation/README.md

   - Network or endpoint connectivity problems.

   In case of failure, please contact your training manager with the error details.

+## Script Dependencies

+These scripts are designed for ease of use without requiring additional software installation.
+They use built-in functions that are standard in Unix and Windows systems.

 ## Tested Environments